OpenOdin/openodin/src/sdk/tools/examples/cert/README.md

 See `./auth` for example of how to create an auth cert.

-See `./chain/test.sh` for example of how to create a chain cert utilizing multisig to sign an auth cert.
+See `./sign` for example of how to create sign certs.

+These examples can be used as inspiration for creating FriendCerts.